-108. On April 6, 1982, GSK's Dr. Tanner finalized the NDMA study titled, "The Determination of N-Nitrosodimethylamine [NDMA] formed by the Reaction of Ranitidine Hydrochloride with Sodium Nitrite."
+110. On April 6, 1982, GSK's Dr. Tanner finalized the NDMA study titled, "The Determination of N-Nitrosodimethylamine [NDMA] formed by the Reaction of Ranitidine Hydrochloride with Sodium Nitrite."
 The report was circulated internally at GSK to Dr. Martin, and Dr. Brittain was specifically copied.
 Dr. Tanner noted that "molecules with tertiary amines," like ranitidine, can "react with nitrite under certain conditions to yield N-nitrosodimethylamine (NDMA)."
 This is consistent the IARC literature. "[T]herefore experiments were carried out to determine whether NDMA could be formed from the drug in the presence of nitrite."
 Dr. Tanner used "conditions similar to those described for the WHO ...NAP test" and under a simulation of "the human stomach after ingestion of a nitrite rich meal[.]"
 Using "gas chromatography mass spectrometry" Dr. Tanner observed "under the conditions of the WHO NAP test (Experiment 3) 232μg [232,000 ngs] NDMA were formed ... equivalent to 3.1% yield based on ranitidine."
 "A similar quantity of NDMA, 219μg [219,000 ngs], was formed in a 10ml incubation mixture when the ranitidine concentration was raised to that of nitrite (40mM)."
 This result was one of the highest NDMA conversion rates observed of a drug compound.
 It was 39 times greater than the 0.08% observed for the recalled drug methapyrilene pursuant to the NAP test.
 For the high nitrite-meal simulation experiment, it "gave a weak signal similar to that observed from a control incubation[.]"
 Dr. Tanner, however, did not provide the actual results of the NDMA formed to reach a "weak signal" despite the high temperatures used in the GCMS, which are known to cause NDMA formation.

-109. GSK did not share the Tanner study with the FDA or otherwise ever inform the FDA on information specifically about NDMA.
-The Tanner study was only disclosed to the FDA in December 2019, a few months before the FDA recalled ranitidine from the market.

-110. A month later, on May 13, 1982, GSK presented before the FDA's ranitidine.
-Dr. Poynter specifically presented to the FDA on ranitidine's on the Special Report (discussed above), set the stage:
+- 111. GSK did not share the Tanner study with the FDA or otherwise ever inform the FDA on information specifically about NDMA.
+The Tanner study was only disclosed to the FDA in December 2019, a few months before the FDA recalled ranitidine from the market. - 112.
+A month later, on May 13, 1982, GSK presented before the FDA's Scientific Advisory Panel to specifically discuss the science and safety of ranitidine.
+Dr. Poynter specifically presented to the FDA on ranitidine's "mutagenicity" and "nitrosation."
+Dr. Jack, however, who was originally copied on the Special Report (discussed above), set the stage: